Dragonfly232/MyGame/README.md

 The game is a classic.
 It is -to my knowledge- the first computergame to be a commercial success.
 My target audience are children, playful adults and people that enjoy retrogames.
 ￼
-Creating
 # Features

  -Header:
-I have chosen a modern, but retro flavoured design, with a colourful, but still pleasant theme and a straightforward, minimal UI.
+I have chosen a modern, but retro flavoured design, with a colourful, pleasant theme and a straight-forward, minimal UI.
 The big headline "Play Pong" acts as a logo and tells the user what the site is about, right away.

  -Gameplay: